PRATAP-KUMAR/ubuntu-gdm-set-background/README.md

 Set Background for Ubuntu's (Gnome's GDM) lock/login screen!

-Useful for privacy, where your personal desktop background isn't revealed to those around who don't have your password.
+Beyond eyecandy, this is useful for privacy: where your personal desktop background isn't revealed to those around who don't have your password.

 ----